Dvořák's Stabat Mater, for orchestra, choir and soloists

 Joy after the chamber music concert

-The tutors of this course are passionate specialists in their musical fields: Martina Bernášková, Petr Bernášek, Václav Bernášek, Pavel Hořější, Dirkjan Horringa, Libor Nováček, Mitchell Sandler and Rudolf Sternadel.
+The tutors of this course are passionate specialists in their musical fields: Martina Bernášková, Petr Bernášek, Vavel Hořější, Dirkjan Horringa, Libor Nováček, Mitchell Sandler, Rudolf Sternadel and Jitka Vlašánková.

 A delicious meal at Penzion Elektra

-In order to register, please fill out this form and pay a deposit of EUR 250 (which is of course refundable in case you could not be placed).
+In order to register, please fill out this form and pay a deposit of EUR 250 (which of course will be refunded in case you cannot be placed).